-From 1997-2015 Medicare physician payments were determined by the Sustainable Growth Rate (SGR), a formula which tied year to year payment updates to economic growth.
-The formula was widely recognized as deeply flawed, requiring yearly Congressional action to stave off physician pay rate cuts.
-Growing calls for reform coincided with larger shifts in prevailing healthcare policy, namely the desire to move away from fee-for-service (FFS) based reimbursement as well as increased usage of healthcare information technology (HIT).
-In Spring 2015, Congress overwhelmingly passed the Medicare Access and CHIP Reauthorization Act (Pub.L.
+From 1997-2015 Medicare physician payments were determined by the Sustainable Growth Rate (SGR), a formula which tied year-to-year payment updates to economic growth.
+The formula was widely recognized as deeply flawed, requiring yearly congressional action to stave off physician reimbursement rate cuts.
+In Spring 2015, Congress overwhelmingly passed the Medicare Access and CHIP Reauthorization Act of 2015 (Pub.L.
 114-10), commonly known as MACRA, setting the groundwork for transitioning to a value-based purchasing system beginning in 2017.
-The law profoundly alters how and how much physicians will be paid for services furnished to Medicare beneficiaries and how physicians will interact with the program.

-MACRA’s new payment structure is called the Quality Payment Program (QPP).
-It’s worth noting that this system does not concern ASC facility payments in any way, only those physician services reimbursed by Medicare.
-The QPP splits Medicare physicians into two payment paths: the Merit-Based Incentive Payment System (MIPS) and Advanced Alternative Payment Models (APMs).
-MIPS organizes several previous programs—the Physician Quality Reporting System (PQRS), the Value Based Payment Modifier, and the Medicare EHR Incentive Program (Meaningful Use)—into a single performance scoring schema.
-Advanced APMs are unique care models such as bundled episodes of care, comprehensive care models, and ACOs.
-Most physicians who practice in ASC will not be eligible for any of the Advanced APMs, at least for now.
+The MACRA payment structure applicable to most Medicare clinicians is called the Quality Payment Program (QPP).
+Please note: this system does not concern ASC facility payments in any way, only those physician services reimbursed by Medicare.
+The QPP splits Medicare physicians into two payment paths: the Merit-based Incentive Payment System (MIPS) and Advanced Alternative Payment Models (APMs).
+MIPS organizes several previous programs—the Physician Quality Reporting System (PQRS), the Physician Value-Based Payment Modifier and the Medicare EHR Incentive Program (Meaningful Use)—into a single performance scoring schema.
+Advanced APMs are unique care models such as bundled episodes of care, comprehensive care models and ACOs.
+Most physicians who practice in ASCs will not be eligible for any of the Advanced APMs, at least for now.

-MIPS replaces a number of previous programs under one roof, namely the Physician Quality Reporting System, Meaningful Use, and the Physician Value-Based Payment Modifier.
-However, the goals of those programs live on in the four MIPS performance categories: Quality, Cost, Improvement Activities, and Advancing Care Information (ACI).
+Traditional MIPS is organized into four performance categories: Quality, Cost, Improvement Activities and Promoting Interoperability.
 The four categories are weighted for scoring in relation to a physician’s total score.
 Currently, the weights are as follows:

 Performance Scoring and Payment Adjustments

-Much of the ASC discussion regarding MIPS occurs around the Advancing Care Information performance category.
-ACI is the successor to CMS’s Meaningful Use program, which was designed to stimulate uptake of certified Electronic Health Record (EHR) technology.
-However, some physicians lack the face-to-face interaction and/or access to certified EHR technology (CEHRT) to make reporting under this performance category feasible.
+Much of the ASC discussion regarding MIPS occurs around the Promoting Interoperability (PI) performance category.
+PI is the successor to CMS’ Meaningful Use program, which was designed to stimulate uptake of certified Electronic Health Record (EHR) technology.
+However, some physicians lack the access to certified EHR technology (CEHRT) to make reporting under this performance category feasible.
 For example, there exists no ASC-specific certified EHR technology.
-Thus, ASC physicians as well as those physicians that furnish 75% or more of their services in a hospital outpatient department are exempt from the ACI category.
-The 25% category score is re-distributed to the Quality performance category.
-This issue will be a focus for ASCA going forward, as the lack of ASC-specific CEHRT hampers the ability of our physicians to be assessed accurately under the MIPS payment adjustment formula.
-While ASCA works with stakeholders to develop criteria for an ASC-specific EHR certification we will continue to advocate for solutions such as excluding ASC patient encounters from penalty calculations and reweighting of MIPS composite scores that will reduce the potential of negative payment adjustments.
+Thus, ASC-based clinicians that furnish 75% or more of their covered services in ASC are exempt from the PI category.
+The 25 percent category score is redistributed to the Quality performance category.
+This issue is an ongoing advocacy priority for ASCA, as the lack of ASC-specific CEHRT hampers the ability of our physicians to be assessed accurately under the MIPS payment adjustment formula.